 The author expresses the point of view that listening to speakers and reading their speeches constitute one of the main ways to learn how to write and deliver them.
 This is why at the end of every chapter of the book, as well as inside the text there are speeches of famous speakers. e.g. Churchill, Roosevelt, Kennedy, Reagan, Thatcher for illustration purposes.

-At the end of his book, Dowis offers the Control Card, i.e. a check list to review before speaking in front of public and miss the important things.
+At the end of his book, Dowis offers the Control Card, i.e. a checklist to review before speaking in front of the public and miss the important things.